NKID00/redstone-computer-utilities/docs/Scripts.md

 ## Communication

 Communication between the mod and scripts is accomplished with two-way Json-RPC on one or more TCP connections.
-Once initialized, the mod will bind host `localhost` (configurable), listen to port 37265 (configurable) and wait for connections from scripts.
-A single connection can be reused by multiple scripts, multiple connections can also be used by a single script, with authorization keys as identifiers.
+Once initialized, the mod will bind the loopback address (configurable), listen to port 37265 (configurable) and wait for connections from scripts.
+A single connection may be reused by multiple scripts, multiple connections may also be used by a single script, with authorization keys as identifiers.
+Each json element MUST be prepended with a 2-byte big-endian length field while transferring.

 ## Authorization